dani-77/suckless/README.md

 $ sh "Appropriate" script
 ```

-Included are 2 extra scripts for creation of .profile or .xinitrc and a wallpaper.
+2 extra scripts for creation of .profile or .xinitrc, a wallpaper and an alternative slock locker avilable.

 ![screenshot](dwm-black-white.png?raw=true)